China Chow: Career

 Chow was discovered as a prospective fashion model by Roger Museenden.
 She spent several years following in her mother's footsteps working as a model for Shiseido cosmetics, Tommy Hilfiger and Calvin Klein.
 Her modeling led to her being named one of Harper's Bazaars "It Girls" in 1996 and an appearance in the December 1996 edition of Vogue's "The Next Best-Dressed List".

 In 2000, she posed for Maxim and was featured in their gallery, Girls of Maxim.
 She was ranked No. 22 and No. 54 on the Maxim Hot 100 Women (2000 and 2001, respectively).

 Chow made her acting debut in 1998, starring opposite Mark Wahlberg in The Big Hit.
 In 2004, she appeared in Frankenfish.
 Three years later, Chow appeared on USA Network's first season of Burn Notice.
 She was the host and a judge of Bravo's Work of Art: The Next Great Artist, which premiered on 9 June 2010.

 Chow provided the voice of Katie Zhan in Grand Theft Auto: San Andreas.

 Personal life

 Chow was in a relationship with actor Mark Wahlberg for four years after meeting on the set of the 1998 film The Big Hit.
 She was in a relationship with English actor and comedian Steve Coogan from 2007 until 2011.
-She has also been romantically linked to actor Keanu Reeves.
+She has also been romantically linked to Canadian actor Keanu Reeves.
 Since February 2018, she has been in a relationship with English musician Billy Idol.